"Swift and Deadly"

 Derwent, with her consort, Stuart, were the second pair of Type 12's to be ordered in 1958, but to a slightly modified design.
 Both ships featured a flushed hull on the portside aft, to accommodate a control room and deck space for their variable depth sonar.
 From Navy News, dated May 15 1964, "Derwent also is prepared for atomic warfare and has a ‘wetting-down’ device to cope with nuclear fall-out.
 An elaborately equipped operations room is the hub of the frigate.
 The ship can be controlled from this compartment, where a mass of dials and screens gives the Commanding Officer all available technical information."

-The third of three Type 12 anti-submarine frigates to be built at Williamstown, Derwent was launched on 17 April 1961.
+The second of three Type 12 anti-submarine frigates to be built at Williamstown, Derwent was launched on 17 April 1961.
 "I name this ship, Derwent, I congratulate all those who have so faithfully and skillfully constructed her.
 May she be a valuable addition to the Royal Australian Navy, and may God's protecting care be over all who sail in her."
 With these words by Lady Burrell, wife of the First Member of the Naval Board, Admiral Burrell, Derwent was officially named and launched.
 She was the fourth warship to bear the name, with the previous three having served in the Royal Navy.

 Pennant Number Changes

 The pennant number of HMAS Derwent was initially F22 on commissioning in April 1964.
 This was later briefly changed to DE22, with the prefix standing for Destroyer Escort, before reverting back to F22.
 On 1 January 1969, the Royal Australian Navy adopted the numbering practice used by the US, Canadian and Pakistan Navies, removing the pennant number letter prefix from its ships' hulls.
 Derwent's pennant number thus became 49.